roselara1/codewars/scorestrings/README.md

-My Solution: We decided to create an array that would grab the numbers.
-Then they would be converted into a string so that they could look through each number to find the odd ones.
-After that we wanted to put the dashes in, so we thought about using a for loop to traverse the numbers.
+My Solution: We first tried to use an array but that was not working with the regex that I had placed into the function.
+I tried going back into my previous solutions to see what regex might work best and knew that we would have to split the words so that we can get values.
+Finally after reading more MDN docs, we attempted to use math.max, along with a better regex that implemented a tracking of the words in the array and got values.
+We first tried charCodeAt but using UNICODE values.
+However, we could not get it to pass all the test with this.
+Then we switched to using the ACSII values and subtracted by 96 since a starts at 97.